 Jason joined Forsyth Barr in 2019.
 He has over 15 years of experience spanning New Zealand's equity research and fund management industries.
-Jason holds a BCA from Victoria University of Wellington and is a member of Chartered Accountants Australia and New Zealand (CAANZ) and an Authorised Financial Adviser.
+Jason holds a BCA from Victoria University of Wellington and is a member of Chartered Accountants Australia and New Zealand (CAANZ).